Anisotropic solutions for $R^2$ gravity model with a scalar field: The connection between the Jordan and Einstein frame solutions of the model

 \section{The connection between the Jordan and Einstein frame solutions of the $R^2$ model}

-We have obtained the general solution in the Einstein frame, this solution gives the general solution of the initial $R^2$ model in the parametric time $t$, where $t$ is the cosmic time in the Einstein frame.
-The metric transformation (\ref{gmunutrans}) corresponds to the following transformations of the functions $\tilde{N} = \sqrt{K(\phi)},\quad \tilde{a} = \sqrt{K(\phi)}a$.
-So, get in the metric with the interval:
+We have obtained the general solution in the Einstein frame, this solution gives the general solution of the initial $R^2$ model in the parametric time $t$, that is the cosmic time in the Einstein frame.
+The metric transformation (\ref{gmunutrans}) connects the metric (\ref{Bianchi-I}) with the following metric in the Jordan frame: